 (Member Initiative) Music in the Secondaria.
 With the goal of teaching music to children in Kino public schools, this worthwhile program will supply electronic keyboards and manuals for students to use in a music class to be taught by Terry and Margaret Roebuck.
 The proposed budget is $2,000.
 To donate to this worthwhile program, contact Harvey White at 242-1386.

 FUND RAISING AND CHARITABLE GIVING

 (Club Outreach Program) Club Deportivo has a primary responsibility, as stated in its charter, for doing service in the community, and annually allocates a percentage of its general fund for those purposes.
-It's Manos Ayudando (Helping Hands) committee holds annual fund raising events to support charitable giving in the areas of Natural Disaster Relief, Education, Health and Safety, and Nutrition.
+The Annual Benefit Dinner supports Natural Disaster Relief, Education, Health and Safety, and Nutrition.
 Club Deportivo has been instrumental in providing and maintaining a medical clinic, a library, and a fire department for Bahía de Kino.
 It is a regular supporter of the local Red Cross and initiatives of the Port Captain, among others.